sychh/sychh.github.io/_pages/about.md

 ---

 Hi, this is Siying Hu (Chinese: 胡思颖) ~~~
-I received my PhD degree in Computer Science at City University of Hong Kong under the supervision of Professor [Zhicong Lu](https://www.cs.toronto.edu/~luzhc/).
+I received my PhD degree in Computer Science at City University of Hong Kong.

 Research Interests
 ======
 My research interests lie at the intersection of Human-Computer Interaction (HCI), Human-AI Collaboration, Human-centred AI and Responsible AI.
-My work has been published in CHI, CSCW, FAcct, and IJHCI.
+My work has been published in CHI, CSCW, FAcct, IJHCI and EMNLP.
 My work marks a milestone, being the first paper accepted at the ACM Conference on Fairness, Accountability, and Transparency (FAccT) with a corresponding author from a Chinese research institution in Asia.
 Please check my [publications](https://scholar.google.com/citations?user=BJg8enwAAAAJ&hl=zh-TW) for more details.

 I'm currently in the Greater Bay Area, serving as a referee and coach for table tennis tournaments.
 Hoping to become an international referee in the future.